What is Neuro-Ophthalmology?

 Neuro-ophthalmology is a medical specialty that focuses on the relationship between the nervous system (the brain and nerves) and the eyes.
 It deals with vision problems that arise due to issues in the brain, optic nerves, or muscles that control eye movement, rather than problems directly within the eyes themselves.

-The field is important because some vision issues stem from neurological condition, but individuals may not realise the cause is coming from the brain.
+This field of work is important because some vision issues stem from neurological conditions, but individuals may not realise the cause is coming from the brain.
 These symptoms are commonly not easy to describe or measured.
-As a result, it is challenging for others (including medical professionals) to understand the full impacts they may have on an individual’s life.
+As a result, it is challenging for others (including medical professionals) to understand the full impacts they may have on a person’s life.

 Here are some examples of neuro-ophthalmic conditions/symptoms: